youldash/ProjectionKit/README.md

 ## License

-Projection Kit is available under the MIT license
+Projection Kit is available under the MIT license.

-Copyright (c) 2015 Mustafa Youldash.
-All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: